Manufactured Housing Parks Zoning Proposal

 About the Proposal:

-If adopted, this new zoning designation will help preserve over 3,000 affordable homes in Portland by establishing a “manufactured dwelling park” as the only allowed land use on 56 properties where such parks current operate.
+This new zoning designation will help preserve over 3,000 affordable homes in Portland by establishing a “manufactured dwelling park” as the only allowed land use on 56 properties where such parks current operate.

 With property values climbing and investors targeting mobile home parks for redevelopment, this proposal will prevent the displacement and homelessness of vulnerable residents.